VinhDac/RHUL_Final/Core.md

 **The one machine.** On a freshly generated dataset:
 1. **Split** the data into three disjoint parts — a training set, a validation set (deliberately small, so `Ŝ` is noisy), and a sealed test set (made large; see below).
-2. **Search** a space of `N` configurations (model type and hyper-parameters across the garden — kNN, tree, logistic regression, SVM).
+2. **Search** a space of `N` configurations — here, **MLP configurations drawn at random** (width and learning rate). *(The sklearn garden — kNN, tree, logistic regression, SVM — is a separate **support** track for the isometry insight, §4–§5, not the headline search.)*
 3. For each configuration, **fit on the training set** and **score on the validation set**, giving `Ŝ_1, …, Ŝ_N`.
 4. **Keep the best on validation**: select `i* = argmax_i Ŝ_i`.
 The *apparent* score is `Ŝ_{i*}` — the number a practitioner would proudly report.
 5. **Reveal the sealed test exactly once**, scoring the single selected model to get `T_{i*}`, the estimate of its true performance `S_{i*}`.
 6. **Record the gap**: `gap = Ŝ_{i*} − T_{i*}` — apparent minus true.

+**The instrument — the MLP.** The model searched here is a small multilayer perceptron — one hidden layer (ReLU), two output logits — trained by full-batch gradient descent with cross-entropy loss.
+A *configuration* is its searchable knobs, **width** and **learning rate**, drawn at random; the model *family* is held fixed so a change in the gap is attributable to the search, not the wiring.
+Capacity, label noise and selection protocol are varied one at a time later (§6).
+We **derive** the forward pass, backprop and the SGD update in §6.4; PyTorch's autograd only executes them.
+(PyTorch replaces the from-scratch NumPy plan — a change to confirm with the supervisor.)

 **The ruler: the sealed-test estimator.** The test score `T` is just the model's average correctness over the test points — a sample mean of an accuracy.
 By the law of large numbers it converges to its expectation, the true performance `S`, as the test size `n_test` grows; for an accuracy (a proportion) the sampling error shrinks like `√(p(1−p)/n_test) ≤ 0.5/√n_test`.
 This is the law-of-large-numbers argument promised in §2.3, now concrete: with `n_test = 100 000`, that standard error is at most about `0.0016`, so `T` pins `S` to within a few thousandths — far finer than the gaps we will measure.
 On the synthetic lab we *can* make `n_test` this large, which is exactly why the ruler is sharp here and blunt on real data.